CEMeNT-PSAAP/challenge_problems/README.md

 A 3D 4x4 multigroup light water reactor assembly turned off-critical by maneuvers of control rod assemblies.

 This is the fourth test problem of Exercise 4 of the C5G7-TD benchmark suite [^4].
+Solving the problem consists of three parts:
+1. Running static k-eigenvalue calculation to obtain fission neutron particles and parameters needed for initial condition generation, and
+2. Running the initial condition generation based on the parameters and fission neutrons obtained in the previous part.
-The problem consists of two parts: (1) running static k-eigenvalue calculation to sample the steady-state initial condition and (2) running the transient problem using the obtained initial source neutrons.
+3. Running the time-dependent problem using the sampled initial source neutrons.

+The first two parts are based on the methods described in [^5]

 [^4]: Jason Hou, Kostadin N. Ivanov, Victor F. Boyarinov, and Peter A. Formichenko, "OECD/NEA benchmark for time-dependent neutron transport calculations without spatial homogenization," Nuclear Engineering and Design, 317, 177-189 (2017). [[link]](https://www.sciencedirect.com/science/article/abs/pii/S0029549317300572?via%3Dihub)

+[^5]: Ilham Variansyah and Ryan G. McClarren, "An Effective Initial Particle Sampling Technique for Monte Carlo Reactor Transient Simulations," In the Proceeding of the M&C 2023, American Nuclear Society, Niagara Falls, Canada (2023). [[link]](https://arxiv.org/abs/2305.07646)

 ## The Four-Phase Transient